xjmusic/xjmusic/README.md

 We use [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) for local development.

-There is an example configuration called **env.example.conf** in the root of the project.
-It is up to you, the developer, to obtain keys and fill in the values of your own environment variables, in a new file called **env.conf** which is never checked in to version control or released with the distribution.
+There is an example configuration called **.env.example** in the root of the project.
+It is up to you, the developer, to obtain keys and fill in the values of your own environment variables, in a new file called **.env** which is never checked in to version control or released with the distribution.
 So, the use of environment variables is federated across development and production deployments, while all actual configurations are kept outside the scope of the code.

-Once your **env.conf** file is configured, it's time to bring up the server:
+Once your **.env** file is configured, it's time to bring up the server:

     docker-compose up -d